Last Updated on November 18, 2020

 4. Weight and eyestrain:

-Depending on what you’re using your binoculars for, you may need to use them for an extended period of time.
+Depending on what you’re using your binoculars for, you may need to use them for an extended period.
 Be sure that they are light enough that the weight won’t begin to bother your neck or arms after a short period.
 You’ll also want to make sure that you can see well through them and get things into focus, so there is little to no strain on your eyes.

 5. Field of view: